 button block at the bottom of the page.

 Setting not taking effect?
 In some cases, a system administator with access to the command-line may have to restart your webserver and php-fpm for the changes to take effect.
 We also recommend clearing the application cache.
-If you are using our recommended installation configuration (see: Linux) such as Nginx for your web server, you can restart these services with the following commands from the root directory of your AtoM installation:
+If you are using our recommended installation configuration (see: installation-linux) such as Nginx for your web server, you can restart these services with the following commands from the root directory of your AtoM installation:

 After enabling the plugin, you will want to make sure that you generated an API key, so you can send requests to the available endpoints.
 See Authentication, below.